oszuidwest/rpi-audio-encoder/README.md

     C --> D3 --> E3
 ```

-One FFmpeg process captures audio and outputs raw PCM.
-A Go distributor fans out the audio to multiple FFmpeg encoder processes, each streaming to its own SRT destination.
+On Linux, `arecord` captures audio from ALSA with minimal CPU overhead.
+The Go distributor calculates RMS/peak audio levels directly from the PCM stream and fans out the audio to multiple FFmpeg encoder processes.
+Each encoder streams to its own SRT destination.

+On macOS (for development), FFmpeg with AVFoundation is used for capture instead of arecord.

 ## Post-installation